UniOfGreenwich/softwareproject_-team-1/README.md

 ### Incremental model stages:

 **Requirement analysis:** In this stage, the project's requirements, such as its objectives, restrictions, and scope, are gathered and examined.
 Determining the resources required to finish the project and developing the overall project plan are also included in this step.
-This document undergoes multiple reviews and revisions after it is prepared before moving on to the next stage.2
+This phase perform a crucial role in incremental model.2

-**Design:** During this stage, the project team creates a comprehensive implementation plan that includes system design, technology selection, and the creation of any prototypes or proofs of concept that may be required.2
+**Design:** During this stage, the project team creates an overall software architecture together with high level and detailed design.
+It's includes system design, technology selection, and the creation of any prototypes or proofs of concept that may be required.

-**Coding:** In this phase, the project is actually implemented by writing the code in accordance with the requirements of the final product.
+**Impementation:** In this phase, the project is actually implemented by writing the code in accordance with the requirements of the final product.
 To update and improve the quality of the product, the coding standards must be properly followed, without using needless hard codes or defaults.
-Physical execution of the designs is also made possible at this point.2
+3

-**Testing:** This stage involves testing, integrating, and verifying the system's many parts as well as adding additional functionality.
-It is important to test the result after each code implementation to make sure it functions correctly with other code already produced for the same project.
-The system is then deployed to the production environment.2
+**Testing:** In this stage, tester check the performance of each and every existing function and aditional functionality as per the customer requirement or not.
+It is important to test the result after each code implementation to make sure it works correctly with other code already produced for the same project.
+The system is then deployed to the production environment.

 ### Advantages and Disadvantages